 As directed by the National Environmental Protection Act (NEPA), federal agencies are mandated to assess not only the indirect and direct impacts, but cumulative impacts of actions as well.
 NEPA defines a cumulative impact as "the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time" (40 C.F.R.
 1508.7).
 Cumulative effects can either be additive or synergistic.
 A synergistic effect is when the combined effects are greater than the sum of the individual effects.
-Cumulative effects on the biophysical environment, socio-economic environment, and administrative environments have been analyzed in Amendment 28 (GMFMC 2015) and are hereby incorporated by reference.
-The cumulative effects resulting from withholding part of the commercial quota (Alternative 2) should not have any additional cumulative effects to the physical and biological environments beyond those already addressed in Amendment 28.
+Cumulative effects on the physical and biological environment, socio-economic environment, and administrative environments have been analyzed in Amendment 28 (GMFMC 2015) and are hereby incorporated by reference.
+The cumulative effects Amendment 28 and allocation for red snapper on the biological or physical environment is likely neutral because it should not have much effect on overall fishing effort.
+For the socioeconomic environment, depending on the sector, some effects would be likely be positive and some negative.
+However, short-term negative impacts on the fisheries' socioeconomic environment may occur due to the need to limit directed harvest and reduce bycatch mortality.
+These negative impacts can be minimized for the recreational sector by using combinations of bag limits, size limits and closed seasons and for the commercial sector through individual fishing quota programs, size limits, and season-area closures.
+The actions considered in Amendment 28 should not have an adverse effect on public health or safety because these measures should not alter actual fishing practices, just 1) which sector can harvest what percentage of the overall allowable harvest and 2) reduce the probability of the recreational sector exceeding its allocation.

+The cumulative effects resulting from this amendment and withholding part of the commercial quota (Preferred Alternative 2) should not have any additional cumulative effects to the physical and biological environments beyond those already addressed in Amendment 28.
 The cumulative effects from this action would be expected to result in direct economic and social effects stemming from potential modifications to customary fishing and business practices and from the uncertainty that may arise from the timeline for returning withheld portions of the commercial quota.
 Cumulative effects to the social environment from this action are not expected to result in additional social effects beyond the potential benefits to the recreational sector and negative impacts to the commercial sector as discussed in Amendment 28.
 Either the retention or subsequent return of shares to RS-IFQ participants may preclude some RS-IFQ participants, particularly those with limited RS-IFQ shares, from harvesting red snapper during periods of high demand, thereby resulting in revenue losses.
 RS-IFQ participants planning to sell their annual allocation at a specific date could be precluded from completing the transaction, potentially resulting in economic losses.
 Although these economic effects cannot be quantified, it expected that the longer RS-IFQ annual allocations are retained by NMFS, the greater these effects are expected to be.